bravefoot/cloud-to-butt/README.md

-cloud-to-butt
+cloud-to-butt-extreme
 =============

-Chrome extension that replaces occurrences of 'the cloud' with 'my butt'
+Chrome extension that replaces occurrences of 'the cloud' with 'your butt'

 [Direct download of crx file](https://github.com/panicsteve/cloud-to-butt/blob/master/CloudToButt.crx?raw=true)

-Note that there are forks of this extension that simply replace 'cloud' with 'butt'.
-In my personal opinion, that approach is too broad and it's less funny as a result, but it is clearly a very polarizing issue in the cloud-to-butt user community.
-Forks are free to do whatever they like.
-But officially, _this_ extension replaces only the phrase described above.
-Thank you for your concern.
+This version is based on the github version, and not the Google Chrome Store version, wich means it changes the word cloud in all contexts, and not just computing contexts.

+I felt that "your butt" was a better option than "my butt," so I adjusted the code to do accordinly.
+I also decided to go with the more childish change of having it change all instances of the word cloud, and not just "the cloud."

+What makes it extreme?
+It also makes an "!" imply that she said the previous sentence.
 Screenshot Gallery
 ------------------

-http://www.flickr.com/groups/cloud-to-butt/
+This is the official screenshot group for the original. http://www.flickr.com/groups/cloud-to-butt/

 Installation